The best reading technique is the one that cures ignorance.

 Don’t you think that’s much better than passively trying to get information into your memory?

-Or do you prefer hoping or praying or wishing on a cloud that what you need to learn will osmosisize itself into your brain?
+Or do you prefer hoping or praying or wishing on a cloud that what you need to learn will just settle itself into your brain?

 Here’s The Ugly Truth …

-Or at least, it’s not going to happen in any way that is nearly as miraculous, magical and almost as instantaneously as when you use memory techniques.
+Or at least, not in a way that is as miraculous, magical and as instantaneous as when you use memory techniques.

 And When You’ve Got The Right Memory Techniques Working For You …